zuo/unittest_expander/README.rst

 (if you do not have the *pip* tool installed -- see: https://pip.pypa.io/en/latest/installing.html).

-Alternatively, you can download the library source tarball, unpack it, ``cd`` to the unpacked directory and execute the following command::
+Alternatively, you can download the library source archive, unpack it, ``cd`` to the unpacked directory and execute the following command::

     python setup.py install

-(you may need to have administrator privileges, especially if you are executing it *not* in a *virtualenv*).
+(you may need to have administrator privileges and/or network access, especially if you are executing it *not* in a *virtualenv*).

 Usage example